What Is Backtesting Trading Strategies, How Does It Work?

 Backtesting allows you to iterate and refine your trading strategies.
 You can optimise your tactics, fine-tune entry and exit criteria, and respond to changing market conditions by analysing the results and making modifications.

-How To Backtest A Trading Strategy?
+How to Backtest a Trading Strategy?

 Here are the steps you need to follow to backtest a trading strategy-